nimrodolev/pre-flight/README.md

 Automatically build task lists for every pull request based on information in your commit messages.

 Pre-flight automatically and continuously collects the tasks you've mentioned in your commit messages and adds them as a [task list](https://help.github.com/en/github/managing-your-work-on-github/about-task-lists) to the pull request's description.
-It also will also display a failed check on the pull request until all tasks are marked as completed.
+It will also display a failed check on the pull request until all tasks are marked as completed.

 ### Usage